scottpartington98/scott-part/content/authors/admin/_index.md

 # Interests to show in About widget
 # interests:
+- Psychology
-# - Cognitive science
+- Cognitive science
-# - Philosophy of science
+- Philosophy of science

 # Education to show in About widget
 education: